cscart/docs/en/user_guide/manage_products/import_export/fields_format.rst

 .. important::

     EXAMPLE: *ClimaCool is softer than cotton and resists pilling better than other natural and synthetic fibers.
-The shape and placement of ClimaCool fibers help move moisture quickly to the outer surface, where it evaporates away from the body.
-Adidas Mens ClimaCool Short Sleeve Mocks features: 100% polyester Coolmax Extreme - UV protection; ClimaCool is a superior moisture management technology designed to regulate skin temperature, improve the flow of air and dry faster; ClimaCool is proven to reduce skin temperature and heart rate during exercise; Short sleeve mock; Coolmax Extreme rib knit mock; Set-in sleeve; Jacquard mesh side panels for added breathability; Open hem sleeves*
+The shape and placement of ClimaCool fibers help move moisture quickly to the outer surface, where it evaporates away from the body.*

+An imported file may contain HTML markup that affects the look of the text.
+It often occurs in the description, for example:

+  <p><i>ClimaCool</i> is softer than cotton and resists pilling better than other natural and synthetic fibers.</p>

+For CSV files it doesn't matter, but when you import an XML file, a problem occurs: XML and HTML tags both look like ``<...>``, and CS-Cart can't distinguish what is what.
+That's why HTML tags (a part of the description) must be separated from the XML tags (a part of the file structure).
+A text with HTML markup must be imported as follows:

+  <![CDATA[<p><i>ClimaCool</i> is softer than cotton and resists pilling better than other natural and synthetic fibers.</p>]]>

+You don't have to make changes manually all over the file.
+To change values of all such entries automatically, use ``concat('<![CDATA[', $value, ']]>')`` modifiers for any fields with HTML markup in the :doc:`import preset </user_guide/manage_products/import_export/advanced_product_import>`.
+This modifier will wrap ``<![CDATA[...]]>`` around all the values in the imported field.

 =================
 Short description